 Ironically, there is some science behind the idea of the pineal gland as a "third eye," although the truth is more anodyne than the loftier metaphysical hypotheses.

-"The pineal gland is present in most vertebrate, while the parietal eye is only present some lizards, the tuatara some frogs and salamander," Tosini explained to Salon.
-"The parietal eye is also present in some fish (lampreys and shark).
+"The pineal gland is present in most vertebrates, while the parietal eye [an associated structure] is only present in some lizards, the tuatara, some frogs and salamanders," Tosini explained to Salon.
+"The parietal eye is also present in some fish (lampreys and sharks).
 The parietal eye is an highly organized photoreceptive structure, with a well-defined lens, cornea and retina.
-The role of the parietal eye is not well defined by it may be involved in orientation and perhaps in detecting light for synchronization of daily rhythms."
+The role of the parietal eye is not well defined but it may be involved in orientation and perhaps in detecting light for synchronization of daily rhythms."